nchlswhttkr/website/content/resume.md

 Frontend developer for [MonPlan](https://monplan.apps.monash.edu/), an interactive course planning application.
 This sees use by both students and faculty staff, and has set Monash apart from other Australian universities.

-> **Code Camp**
+> **Code Camp** \
 > Teacher _(Jun 2017 - Dec 2017)_

 A holiday program designed to introduce young children to programming and computer logic.
-I helped them learn the basics of coding, as well as how to build and debug their own games.
+I helped them learn and understand the basics of coding, and to build and debug their own games.

 ---